chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/LwIP/LwIP_TCP_Echo_Client/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example guides STM32Cube HAL API users to run TCP Echo Client application based on Raw API of LwIP TCP/IP stack
+This application guides STM32Cube HAL API users to run TCP Echo Client application based on Raw API of LwIP TCP/IP stack

 To run this application, On the remote PC, open a command prompt window.